I hope everyone is staying protected from the current and ongoing COVID-19 crisis.

 Will COVID-19 Affect my Social Security Benefit Payments?

 If you receive Social Security Disability benefits, you should see no interruption or change in receiving benefits due to the crisis.

-Can I still receive the Coronavirus Economic Impact Payment?
+I receive SSDI benefits.
+Can I still receive the Coronavirus Economic Impact Payment (aka Stimulus Check)?

 All local Social Security Administration offices are currently closed to the public

 Our team is committed to helping you as best we can during this crisis.